Franciscan Friars of the United States of America

 Latest Franciscans News

-Promulgation of the Decree of the Congregation of the Causes of the Saints November 8, 2017, the Holy Father Francis received Cardinal Angelo Amato, S.D.B., Prefect of the Congregation for the Causes of Saints.
-During this Audience, the Supreme Pontiff has...read more
+Promulgation of Decrees of the Congregation for the Causes of Saints On 26 January 2018, the Holy Father Francis received in audience His Eminence Cardinal Angelo Amato, S.D.B., prefect of the Congregation for the Causes of Saints.
+During the audience, the Supreme...read more

 Who We Are